-- \$1 billion in state funds per year for 10 years to establish a revolving shared appreciation first time homebuyer program. - Funds could come from the General Fund, internal borrowing from state resources, or revenue bonds. - o This level of funding would support over approximately 8,000 first time homebuyers per year enough to benefit a significant number of homebuyers, but not so much that it would skew home prices further up. - The program would typically provide the homebuyer with 17% toward the purchase prices, or roughly \$100,000 toward the median priced home for first-time buyers of \$590,000. - o This benefits homebuyers in one of two ways: - Saves \$100,000 of what would be needed to provide a 20 percent down payment (something that is generally out of reach for most first-time homebuyers); or - Reduces monthly mortgage payments by about 1/3 since the homebuyer would have a smaller loan and no costly mortgage insurance if the homebuyer purchases the home through a 3% FHA loan (a more typical way first time homebuyers purchase homes).
-This would likely save the homebuyer over \$1,000 per month and over \$12,000 per year. - Protects homebuyers if prices go down by having the state program share in the depreciation. - Homebuyers would receive extensive mortgage counseling to ensure participating in this program is the best financial decision for them. - Once the homebuyer sells, transfers, or refinances the home to take cash out, the state would be reimbursed for the 17% share of the increase in value of the home value. - The received funds would then be used to help new first-time homebuyers purchase a home and begin developing wealth. - By using shared appreciation, the state should receive back enough to help the next generation of homebuyers purchase a home, even as prices continue to rise.
+- \$1 billion in state funds per year for 10 years to establish a revolving shared appreciation first time homebuyer program. - o Funds could come from the General Fund, internal borrowing from state resources, or revenue bonds. - o This level of funding would support over 8,000 first time homebuyers per year enough to benefit a significant number of homebuyers, but not so much that it would skew home prices further up. - The program would typically provide the homebuyer with 17% toward the purchase prices, or roughly \$100,000 toward the median priced home of \$590,000. - o This benefits homebuyers in one of two ways: - Saves \$100,000 of what would be needed to provide a 20 percent down payment (something that is generally out of reach for most first-time homebuyers); or - Reduces monthly mortgage payments by about 1/3 since the homebuyer would have a smaller loan and no costly mortgage insurance if the homebuyer purchases the home through a 3% FHA loan (a more typical way first time homebuyers purchase homes).
+This would likely save the homebuyer over \$1,000 per month and over \$12,000 per year. - Homebuyers would receive extensive mortgage counseling to ensure participating in this program is the best financial decision for them. - Once the homebuyer refinances or sells the home, the state would be reimbursed for the 17% share of the home value. - The received funds would then be used to help new first-time homebuyers purchase a home and begin developing wealth.

 The "Putting Wealth to Work" Budget plan released by the Senate majority at the end of April included \$1 billion from the General Fund for the California Dream for All program for 2022-23, along with ongoing funding for program administration costs.
 The budget plan envisioned internal borrowing in future years to provide the \$1 billion per year for the full 10-year period.
-After that time, the revolving nature of the program will enable the program to continue without additional state resources - other than annual administration costs.
+After that time, the revolving nature of the program will enable the program to continue without additional state resources - other than administration costs.